labbsr0x/covid19-remote-work/README.md

 We need a ready-to-go easy-to-use Remote Desktop solution

-- **Website**: will have a landing page where the user will inform his/her e-mail and click "Request remote work kit" and a page with the users RDP shortcuts.
+- **Website**: will have basically 2 pages:
+  - a landing page where the user will inform his/her e-mail and click "Request remote work kit"
+  - a page with the users RDP shortcuts.
 The URL of this RDP list will have the following pattern: /user_@_email
 - **Backend** Receives the form request of the landing page with the user e-mail.
 It issues a certificate for that request and starts a **Conductor** workflow to build the custom made infraestructure for that user (small business) passing those certificates along.
 - **Conductor**: Will bring up the OpenVPN server for the user with the respective certificate provisioned and will build and store a Virtual Machine (Router) with OpenVPN client with respective certificate configured.
 So, the workers will need the following APIs:
   - API to bring up (docker up) a OpenVPN Server for the requesting user with a label indicating who is the user of this instance